 I first swiped the bristles across the slats, and then brushed them in a back-and-forth motion to ensure coverage.

 After painting the slats, I painted the rest of the vent cover, brushing in one direction, so there weren’t any visible paint strokes.

 To completely cover the vents (being such a dark tan color compared to the Extra White SuperPaint color), I painted three light coats, allowing plenty of drying time between coats.

 I would say it took me about an hour to do all four vents.

-Once the vents were completely dry, I placed them back onto my dried fireplace, screwed them in, and lightly dabbed some SuperPaint over the tops to blend in the color of the screws (which were previously painted tan like the vents).
+Once the vents were completely dry, I placed them back onto my dried fireplace, screwed them in, and lightly dabbed some SuperPaint over the tops to blend in the color of the screws.

 Our Finished White Fireplace